'Sorry, this is an emergency': Climate protesters block streets around the world

 “We are out of time, there is none left, we have to act now,” said a protester called Benjamin.

-In central Paris, dozens of Extinction Rebellion activists blocked a street and bridge in the Chatelet area.
+In central Paris, dozens of Extinction Rebellion activists blocked a street and bridge in the Chatelet district.
 They also built temporary shelters or held impromptu concerts and workshops in a good-natured atmosphere.

 “This is clearly non-violent, it is human, we are not here with guns, we are here as human beings,” protester Francoise Loiseau said.